fixpunkt-com/fp_newsletter/Documentation/ChangeLog/Index.rst

 - Always save settings.categoryOrGroup in the log-entry.

 - Take the categories or groups from the log-entry when settings.categoryOrGroup is empty.

+Version 9.0.0:

+- Breaking: PlugIns changed from list_type to CType.
+You need to execute the Upgrade Wizard to change your PlugIns.

+- Deprecation fixes for PHP 8.4 and TYPO3 13.